 How to create a cybersecurity culture: 5 best practices

 Building a security culture is a matter of tactics and strategy.
-It is a journey that calls for articulating the goal and figuring out how to reach it, experts agreed.
+It is a journey that calls for articulating the goal and figuring out how to reach it.
 It requires people skills.
-Taking an empathetic approach, making it personal and relevant to your audience, acting as a close partner to the product and engineering teams, and aligning the security culture with the values of the broader corporate culture are all effective tactics for ensuring a successful security culture implementation.
+Taking an empathetic approach, making cybersecurity personal and relevant to your audience, acting as a close partner to the product and engineering teams, and aligning the security culture with the values of the broader corporate culture are all effective tactics for ensuring a successful security culture implementation.

 "People think of security as boring and are reluctant to care about it, so it is important to create an emotional connection to make it effective," Budge said.